fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 Finally, let's go down to the ```linear_layer_preallocated``` function.
 There are three main sections.
 One is the call to the ```debug_assert``` function from earlier, to check for valid input and output dimensions, the second is the matrix-matrix multiplication which needs three whole for-loops and finally the bias section.
-Note the use of linearized accesses, if you need a reminder what that is all about, go back to m1::s0::The Vector.
+Note the use of linearized accesses, if you need a reminder what that is all about, go back to ```m1::s0::The Vector```.

 It's not too bad, but we could do better, although we won't do more efficient implementations of matrix-matrix multiplication, note that the read accesses of the weights tensor is strided.
 We could have implemented that some